Read SMS Automatically to Verify OTP in Android: Kotlin + SMS Retriever API

 override fun onReceive(context: Context?, intent: Intent?) {

-if (SmsRetriever.SMS_RETRIEVED_ACTION == intent?.action) {
+if (SmsRetriever.SMS_RETRIEVED_ACTION != intent?.action) return

-val extras: Bundle? = intent.extras
+val extras = intent.extras ?: return

-val status = extras?.get(SmsRetriever.EXTRA_STATUS) as?
-Int
+val status = extras.get(SmsRetriever.EXTRA_STATUS) as? com.google.android.gms.common.api.Status

-val message = extras.get(SmsRetriever.EXTRA_SMS_MESSAGE) as?
-String
+val message = extras.getString(SmsRetriever.EXTRA_SMS_MESSAGE) ?: return

 val otp = extractOtp(message)